uralys/taverne/readme.md

 ## 3: storeState ➡️ props

-- Retrieve the store to connect provided by `useStores`.
-- Use `connectStore` to register your container to store changes.
-- Then map the store state to your component props, using your container state.
+Listen to specific changes in a store for your local props by using the `useStore` hook.

-Here is the example for our illustrating `itemsStore`
+Here is the example for our illustrating `itemsStore`, listening for updates on `store.items`

 ```js
 /* ./features/items/container.js */